-The Department of Education is accredited by the National Council for Accreditation of Teacher Education (NCATE).
+The Department of Education is accredited by Council for the Accreditation of Educator Preparation (CAEP).
 Programs are approved by the Missouri Department of Elementary and Secondary Education (DESE).

 "The Missouri Department of Elementary and Secondary Education - Office of Educator Quality is working with representative stakeholder groups to redesign the standards for educator preparation including certification requirements.
 These changes and implementation schedule will be communicated to students through individual advising sessions, meetings, and/or other university communications.
 If there are any questions and/or concerns, please contact the Director of Educator Preparation in the Office Educator Quality."